 Benefits of PEP

-- Has demonstrated impact on provider knowledge, attitudes and skills
+- Has demonstrated significant impact on professionals’ knowledge, attitudes, and communication skills for engaging patients in health and health care

 - Builds respect for patients’ values and preferences